Pain & Injury Clinic, Spalding

 Studies into leg length discrepancy and back pain are inconclusive, and don't show whether leg length discrepancy causes back pain, or whether people with back pain have leg length discrepancy anyway.

-In short, there is no real evidence for leg length discrepancy being the cause of back or leg pain, and any claims that leg length discrepancy is the cause of your issues (and that you just need 10, 20 or 40 appointments to fix it) should be treated with scepticism (unless you've been told by a medical specialist, rather than Charlie the Chiropractor).
+In short, there is no real evidence for leg length discrepancy being the cause of back or leg pain, and any claims that leg length discrepancy is the cause of your issues (and that you just need 10, 20 or 40 treatments to fix it) should be treated with scepticism (unless you've been told by a medical specialist, rather than Charlie the Chiropractor).

-REAL REVIEWS FROM PEOPLE LIKE YOU!
+WHAT OUR CLIENTS SAY: REAL REVIEWS FROM PEOPLE LIKE YOU!